ADimeo/Faultynet/README.md

 ### Support

-If you have any questions, please use GitHub's [issue system](https://github.com/ADimeo/Faultynet/issues).
+If you have any questions, please use GitHub's [issue system](https://github.com/ADimeo/Faultynet/issues), or shoot me an email at antonio.dimeo@student.hpi.de

 ### Contribute